Order: Passeriformes Family: Passeridae Status: Breeding in Madeira

 Its flight is quick, low and whirring with some momentary closure of wings.

 The distribution of this species covers the Mediterranean and Canary Islands.
-It used to be very abundant on Madeira, but its population has diminished drastically on the island being found only in Caniçal village now, though it is still quite abundant in Porto Santo.
+It used to be very abundant on Madeira, but its population has diminished drastically on the island being found only in Caniçal village until 2018 and is now extinct in Madeira, though it is still quite common in Porto Santo.

-This species was introduced to Madeira and uses the habitats made available in urban areas, such as gardens and public squares with trees.
+Some authors say this species arrived naturally in Madeira in 1935 and established as a breeding bird, using the habitats made available in urban areas, such as gardens and public squares with trees.

 Spanish Sparrow can be mistaken by a Tree Sparrow (never recorded in Madeira archipelago) being its main distinctive features its white cheeks and streaked underparts instead of the black cheek spot and unmarked grey-buff undersides of the Tree Sparrow.